-- continue to provide ELP at the Academy (or such alternative provision as the Council may from time to time substitute for ELP at Local Authority maintained schools); - submit a statement of information required for the purposes of moderation and accountability of ELP at the Academy (or such alternative provision as the Council may substitute from time to time) in such format as the Council, acting reasonably, shall request; and - ensure that the Company is represented at annual ELP moderation meetings (or such alternative moderation meetings as the Council may substitute from time to time). - 18.3.
+- continue to provide ELP at the Academy (or such alternative provision as the Council may from time to time substitute for ELP at Local authority maintained schools); - submit a statement of information required for the purposes of moderation and accountability of ELP at the Academy (or such alternative provision as the Council may substitute from time to time) in such format as the Council, acting reasonably, shall request; and - ensure that the Company is represented at annual ELP moderation meetings (or such alternative moderation meetings as the Council may substitute from time to time). - 18.1.3.
 It is also beholden upon secondary schools to ensure that they quality check all external providers that are used to provide support and interventions.
 There is a list that Wiltshire Council hold of organisations that have been used by Wilshire schools.
-However, any provider not on this list must be checked by the school to ensure that it meets safeguarding and ethical practice.
-Schools should https://www.wiltshirelocaloffer.org.uk/ carry out initial checks and then at regular intervals ensure that they are satisfied that the organisation or individual is continuing to maintain satisfactory standards and approaches.
+However, any provider must be checked by the school to ensure that it meets safeguarding, legal and ethical practice.
+Schools should carry out initial checks and then at regular intervals ensure that they are satisfied that the organisation or individual is continuing to maintain satisfactory standards and approaches.
+Wiltshire Council will inform school if they have taken forward checks that support this process.